Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Discussion

 \section{Discussion}

 In this paper, we investigate the impact of boundary perturbations on the dynamics of a Hamiltonian with an additional continuous symmetry.
 We numerically study both free and interacting models, demonstrate that if the boundary perturbation breaks this continuous symmetry, varying the bulk parameters can give rise to two distinct phases characterized by charge fluctuations: (1) Frozen phase: The charge fluctuation is negligible, and the boundary perturbation does not significantly influence the bulk dynamics.
 (2) Fluctuating phase: Extensive charge fluctuation occurs, allowing charges to be pumped into or out of the system through the boundary.
-Using degenerate perturbation theory, we provide an explanation for this behavior from a simple pumping picture and propose a criterion for determining the phase diagram of a generic model.
+Using degenerate perturbation theory, we explain this behavior from a simple pumping picture and propose a criterion for determining the phase diagram of a generic model.
 Furthermore, although our study focuses on one-dimensional models, our findings remain applicable in higher dimensions.

-The energy conservation is a necessary condition for the existence of the phase transition.
-We demonstrate that when the energy conservation law is broken or replaced by a different conservation law, only a charge-fluctuating phase is observed, suggesting that energy conservation has unique effects.
+The effective energy conservation is a necessary condition for the existence of the phase transition.
+We study Floquet dynamics and find that the charge-frozen phase survives at high driving frequencies but disappears at low frequencies.
+At high frequencies, the frozen phase is strictly stable in the free-fermion limit and in finite-size interacting systems.
+We further demonstrate that when the effective energy conservation law is broken or replaced by a different conservation law, only a charge-fluctuating phase is observed, suggesting that energy conservation has unique effects.

-In the future, it would be intriguing to investigate quantum systems with energy conservation alongside multiple other conservation laws, which may exhibit strong fragmentation behavior~\cite{Sala_2020,Moudgalya_2022}.
-Previous research has shown that introducing boundary perturbations can lead to ultraslow thermalization in such systems~\cite{han2024exponentiallyslowthermalizationrobustness}.
+In the future, it would be intriguing to investigate quantum systems with energy conservation alongside multiple other conservation laws, which may exhibit strong fragmentation behavior~\cite{sala2020ergodicity,moudgalya2022hilbert}.
+Previous research has shown that introducing boundary perturbations can lead to ultraslow thermalization in such systems~\cite{han2024exponentially}.
 Exploring the potential transition to charge-frozen phases in these systems would be particularly interesting.